 Today, overheating laptop is the biggest problem especially with aging one.
-But most of the people don’t know how to fix overheating laptop.
+But most people don’t know how to fix overheating laptop.
 The probable cause of this ignorance is the complex structure of laptop.
 Today modern laptop’s hardware is packed in slimmer box.
 This is why a slight increase in CPU temperature raises concern about overheating laptop.
-Now a days, laptops have become even more powerful with the addition of GPU’s, which is why a little increase in heat results in laptop overheating.
+Now a days, laptop CPU have become even more powerful and with the addition of GPU laptop overheating has become a major threat for laptops.

-But if you ignore and do not fix overheating laptop than it can cause failure of hardware, blue screen of death or even data loss.
+But if you ignore and don’t fix overheating laptop than it can cause failure of hardware, blue screen of death or even data loss.
 But here in this guide we will step by step demonstrate how to prevent and fix overheating laptop or notebook.
 This post primarily deals with laptop overheating issues but many of the same principles also apply to desktop computers as well.
+This post will also answer how to cool down laptop.

 But first, it is very important to know the basics of computer overheating.